 The Best Time to Do This: All year

-13. Visit the colorful mountains of Landmannalaugar
+13. Visit the colourful mountains of Landmannalaugar

 Innumerable magical landscapes are waiting for you to explore in Iceland.
-But there is only one place where you can find multicolored mountains, twisting trails of lava, lakes with crystal clear water, and relaxing hot springs all in one place.
+But there is only one place where you can find multicoloured mountains, twisting trails of lava, lakes with crystal clear water, and relaxing hot springs all in one place.

 This incredible place is Landmannalaugar.
 The peaks of the mountains here are made of rhyolite.
-This mineral-rich lava is known for the rainbow of colors it can create as it slowly cools, creating a unique array of mountain peaks standing proud in their finery against the Icelandic sky.
+This mineral-rich lava is known for the rainbow of colours it can create as it slowly cools, creating a unique array of mountain peaks standing proud in their finery against the Icelandic sky.

 14. Spend the night in an Icelandic church

 In the village of Stöðvarfjörður in East Iceland is a tiny church.
 This gorgeous building, named Kirkjubaer, is no longer a church.
-It has been remodeled and is now being used as a hostel.
+It has been remodelled and is now being used as a hostel.

-The building sets itself apart from the rest of the village so that you won’t get lost on your way home!
+The building sets itself apart from the rest of the village so you won’t get lost on your way home!
 The church-turned-hostel offers guests everything they need for a comfortable stay, including a kitchen, bathroom, and shower.

 This warm and welcoming accommodation is also very unique.
-The altar is still inside as well as some other sacral items.
-Keep warm and well-rested in a place unlike all others in the country.
+The altar is still inside, as well as some other sacral items.
+Keep warm and well-rested in a place, unlike all others in the country.

 The Best Time to Do This: All year.